Sample Approximation-Based Deflation Approaches for Chance SINR Constrained Joint Power and Admission Control: Sample Approximation and Reformulation

 \section{Sample Approximation and Reformulation}

-In general, the chance SINR constrained optimization problem \eqref{cMSP1} and problem \eqref{cMSP2} are difficult to solve exactly, since it is difficult to obtain the closed-form expression of \eqref{chance} (even though CDI is known).
-In this section, we first approximate the computationally intractable chance SINR constraints via sampling, and then reformulate the sample approximation of problems \eqref{cMSP1} and \eqref{cMSP2} {as} a group sparse optimization problem.
-Three distinctive advantages of the sample approximation scheme are as follows.
-First, it does not require explicit CDI, but only needs samples of channel realizations, which are already available as part of the operation of current wireless systems.
-Second, the sample approximation technique significantly simplifies problems \eqref{cMSP1} and \eqref{cMSP2} by replacing the difficult chance SINR constraint with finitely many simple linear constraints.
+In general, the chance SINR constrained optimization problem \eqref{cMSP} is difficult to solve exactly, since it is difficult to obtain the closed-form expression of \eqref{chance}.
+In this section, we first approximate the computationally intractable chance SINR constraint via sampling, and then reformulate the sample approximation of problem \eqref{cMSP} {as} a composite group sparse optimization problem. {}{Three distinctive advantages of the sample approximation scheme in the context of approximating the chance SINR constraint \eqref{chance} are as follows.} {First, it works for general channel distribution models and thus is distributionally robust.} Second, the sample approximation technique significantly simplifies problem \eqref{cMSP} by replacing the difficult chance SINR constraint with finitely many simple linear constraints {}{(depending on the sample size)}.
 Last but not the least, solving the sample approximation problem returns a solution to the original chance constrained problem with guaranteed performance\cite{scenario,uncertainty}.

+{{}{It is worthwhile remarking that safe tractable approximation \cite{upperbound1,anthony} is an alternative approach to the sample approximation approach to dealing with the chance constraint.
+The safe tractable approximation approach builds an analytic upper bound of the probability for the chance constraint to be violated.
+The advantage of this line of approach over the sample approximation approach is that solving the deterministic analytic upper bound will return a feasible solution to the chance constraint for sure.
+However, to build such an analytic upper bound, some strict conditions on structures of the function composed in the chance constraint and on the distribution of the random variables are required.}}